Integrate with web or native apps by using Microsoft 365 Agents SDK

 Prerequisites

-• Copilot Studio client (using the Agents SDK): This method is the preferred way to integrate with Copilot Studio.
+• Copilot Studio client (using the Agents SDK): Use this method to integrate with Copilot Studio.

 Use these .NET, JavaScript, or Python samples in the following section depending on the language you use:

-Get Started: Basic configuration and agent connection testing using the Microsoft 365 Agents SDK
+Get started: Basic configuration and agent connection testing by using the Microsoft 365 Agents SDK

-We simplified integration with the Agents SDK for your web and native apps by providing a client library that allows developers to enter a few details about your agent and to easily integrate it into your applications.
+To simplify integration with the Agents SDK for your web and native apps, Microsoft provides a client library.
+Developers can enter a few details about your agent and easily integrate it into your applications.

 2. Get the appropriate sample for .NET, JavaScript, or Python from the Copilot Studio Client Samples.